 Climb to Cerro Concepción

 A popular place to visit is in Cerro Concepción.
 Take the funicular with the same name and wander this neighborhood.
-You’ll see a number of great viewpoints and one of the most popular are Mirador Atkinson.
+You’ll see a number of great viewpoints and one of the most popular is Mirador Atkinson.
 Stroll down the beautiful Paseo Gervasoni.

 This area has a lot of restaurants and small shops and you’ll see talented local artists along the street selling their artwork.